dashesy/pyavfcam/README.md

 Introduction
 ============

-pyavfcam is a simple Python extension for AVFoundation to capture video in OSX.
+pyavfcam is a simple Python extension for AVFoundation to capture video (or still image) in OSX.

 License
 ============